 (iii) state the Gross Demand generated from each AMGI band.
 If some household incomes are included in more than one AMGI band, Gross Demand should be adjusted to avoid including households more than once.

 (E) Relevant Supply.
-The Relevant Supply of proposed and unstabilized Comparable Units includes:
+The Relevant Supply of proposed and Unstabilized Comparable Units includes:

 (i) the proposed subject Units to be absorbed;